Believer (2018 South Korean film): Plot

-Brian thrashes Sun-chang for meeting him in person, while Ha-rim's girlfriend Bo-Ryung arrives on spot as Won-ho and Rak are taking away the manufactured drugs, kidnapping them both.
+Brian thrashes Sun-chang for meeting him in person, while Ha-rim's girlfriend Bo-Ryung arrives on the spot as Won-ho and Rak are taking away the manufactured drugs, kidnapping them both.
 They are taken to Ha-rim and a prolonged fight ensues, resulting in Won-ho getting injured and Ha-rim getting killed by Rak, while one of Won-ho's team members gets killed in an explosion at the drug manufacturing site.
 The drug consumption kills Bo-ryoung.
-Despite being disappointed by their team member's death, Won-ho re-prepares his team to catch Brian, whom he suspects to be Mr. Lee.
-As they arrive at the site, Sun-chang takes Rak in a room, gagging to kill him.
+Despite being disappointed by their team member's death, Won-ho reprepares his team to catch Brian, whom he suspects to be Mr. Lee.
+As they arrive at the site, Sun-chang takes Rak to a room, gagging to kill him.
 Fully convinced that Brian is not but posing to be Lee, Won-ho and his assistant officer break into a fight with Brian and his henchmen.
 Won-ho's team arrives to arrest the criminals, but as Rak kidnaps Brian, only to reveal himself to be the real Mr. Lee, he severely wounds him with the help of his mute friends after making his condition similar to his dog.
 It is also revealed that Brian was the one responsible for the explosion that killed Rak's mother.

 An injured Won-ho searches for both Rak and Brian, only to find the latter severely wounded.
 He goes back to find Rak's dog missing.
-It is then revealed that Won-ho found out the dog's real name was Lieca, while trying to communicate with it.
-Rak had faked its name to be Jindo but had named their drug after his dog.
-Eventually, Won-ho tracks Rak down with the help of a GPS device he had planted on Lieca and finds him living with the mute drug makers.
+It is then revealed that Won-ho found out the dog's real name was Laika, while trying to communicate with it.
+Rak had faked its name to be Jindo but had named their drug after its dog.
+Eventually, Won-ho tracks Rak down with the help of a GPS device he had planted on Laika and finds him living with the mute drug makers.
 As Won-ho is fully aware that Rak is Mr. Lee, who is now officially declared dead, the latter offers him coffee as they both sit down to drink, with their guns on the table.
-Won-ho asks Rak if he ever had been happy in his life, before the camera moves outside the house and a gunshot is heard.
+Won-ho asks Rak if he has ever been happy in his life, before the camera moves outside the house and a gunshot is heard.
+The deaf-mute drug makers play unaware.
+The film's original ending leaves it unclear who has been shot, though the extended cut and 2023 sequel reveal it to be Rak.
+The extended cut ends with a bloody Won-ho leaving the house.